 Probably one of the most common types of disability discrimination cases occur when an employer terminates a disabled employee shortly after learning they are disabled or after that employee has taken a medical leave of absence.

 It is always illegal to harass and employee or applicant due to an existing or perceived disability.
-Therefore, even if an employer believes an employee or applicant has a disability and discriminates against them, even if they do not have that disability, it is still grounds for a disability discrimination claim.
-Harassment is considered illegal when it is severe or frequent enough that it creates a hostile working environment, results in a termination or a demotion of the employee’s position.
+Therefore, even if an employer believes an employee or applicant has a disability, discriminates against them, and they do not have that disability, it is still grounds for a disability discrimination claim.
+Harassment is considered illegal when it is severe or frequent enough that it creates a hostile working environment and either results in a termination or a demotion of the employee’s position.